-MIDIR provides an approach “to driving results through collaboration, monitoring and knowledge sharing.
-[MIDIR] is relevant to environmental sustainability, sustainable development and the resilience of any organisation or community.”
+MIDIR provides an approach “to driving results through collaboration, monitoring, evaluation and learning (MEL) and knowledge sharing.
+[MIDIR] is relevant to public health, environmental sustainability, sustainable development and the resilience of any organisation or community.”

-This summary extracts relevant findings of MIDIR research regards governance, Monitoring and Evaluation (M&E) and learning.
+This summary extracts relevant findings of MIDIR research regards governance, Monitoring and Evaluation (M&E) and learning (MEL).

 The MIDIR Methodology uniquely combines data gathering and capacity assessment with capacity building, knowledge capture and continuous learning.

 The MIDIR Methodology was originally developed through an EU funded systematic global review of best practices in risk governance.
 The unique multi-level “fractal” pattern-based design of the MIDIR Methodology enables a programme to harvest local and global innovations and experience for improved impact.

 - COVID-19 Systemic Emergency Preparedness through Resilience ready for effective response

 - Implementation and learning programs operating at local and global scales.

 - Risk governance for resilience of institutions, societal and economic systems.

 - Developing knowledge tools for large-scale learning and capacity building.

 - Networks of cities wishing to learn from one another’s experience in adapting, preparing for and responding to climate change.